-3. To add a new icon to your toolbar, select the tool or command from the Available Tools list and click on the Right or Down W Arrow buttons to move it to the correct location.
+3. To add a new icon to your toolbar, select the tool or command from the Available Tools list and click on the Right

 4. To remove an icon from your toolbar, select the tool or command in the Toolbar list and click on the Left < Arrow button to switch to the Available Tools list.